-Remove and discard the insulating cap from the negative battery terminal.
-Attach and tighten negative battery cable terminal.
+Remove and discard the insulating caps from the negative battery terminals.
+Attach and tighten negative battery cable terminals.

-NOTE: This machine is furnished with a wet charged battery; if unused for several months, the battery may require a booster charge.
-Be careful to charge the battery with the correct polarity.
-Make sure that the battery is level while charging.
+NOTE: This machine is furnished with wet charged batteries; if unused for several months, the batteries may require a booster charge.
+Be careful to charge the batteries with the correct polarity.
+Make sure that the batteries are level while charging.